krisztianloki/ess_plcfactory/README.md

     *   `--root=my-root`
     *   `--root='$(ROOT_PREFIX)'`

-One of `--plc-direct`, `--plc-interface`, or `--plc-beckhoff` is required for EPICS-PLC integration.
+One of `--plc-siemens`, `--plc-beckhoff`, or `--plc-opc` is required for EPICS-PLC integration.
 These options implicitly adds _EPICS-DB_, _IFA_, and the proper _TIA-MAP_ to the list of templates (which means you don't have to add any templates explicitly).

 The information on what is exchanged between EPICS and a PLC is defined in so-called **Interface Definition** files.
 For further information, please see [template_factory](template_factory/)